UGYG: From Struggling Student to Successful Habits…

-2. Next, parents should click here to see the “Decision Video” for STUDENTS to understand how it works.
+- If your child won’t buy-in, it’s not going to help.
+Parents should click here to see the “Decision Video” for STUDENTS to understand how the video works, then show it to your child when you’re ready.

 “Ohhhh my, what you’ve put together is absolutely amazing!
 You went above and beyond with details enabling each family to read, follow and execute!
 It truly is easy to follow and you’ve stated things extremely clearly.
 You’ve been such a blessing to our hearts by guiding and teaching us how best to work with our son.
 He really likes you and has been keeping up with all the video assignments.
 Thank you for what you DO!
 Thank you for who YOU ARE!!” – Michelle